 \subsection{The remaining implications on \cref{fig:new_picture}}

 Let us discuss now the arrows on \cref{fig:new_picture} that are not the main two results of this paper.
 Note that assuming the two main results and using \cref{thm:basicLOCAL}, we only have to show two things.
-First, that there is a descriptive class corresponding to $\local(O(1))$, second, that $\CONT \subsetneq \borel \subsetneq \baire$.
+First, that there is a class from measurable combinatorics corresponding to $\local(O(1))$, second, that $\CONT \subsetneq \borel \subsetneq \baire$.